Ryan-Holben/Ryan-Holben.github.io/about.md

 My name is Ryan Holben, and I love solving problems.

 I am a [math professor](http://www.furman.edu/academics/mathematics/meet-our-faculty/Pages/Ryan-Holben.aspx).
-I firmly believe in the beauty of mathematics,.
+I firmly believe in the beauty of mathematics.

 I also love [coding](/coding/).
 It is both a tool and a medium by which I explore many interests.